vicenteg/mapr-pcapstream/README.md

 In the cloned directory is a script called `env.sh`.
 Edit it to your liking, changing the paths as needed.

-`FILE_LIMIT` is used to limit the number of files tcpdump will create in a single run using the `-W` option.
+`FILE_LIMIT` is used to limit the number of files tcpdump will create in a single run using the `-W` option (if you use the `-W` option, that is).

 `TIME_LIMIT` is passed to tcpdump as an argument to the -G option, which limits the amount of time a given capture file covers.

+`SIZE_LIMIT` is passed to tcpdump as an argument to the -C option, and limits the number of bytes a capture file can contain.
+The argument to `-C` is in millions of bytes.

 Once `FILE_LIMIT` is reached, tcpdump will exit.

+The effect of the tcpdump options should be to rotate the capture file every `TIME_LIMIT` seconds or `SIZE_LIMIT`-million bytes, which ever comes first.
+So files will be at most `SIZE_LIMIT`-million bytes.

 `env.sh` tries to help you out by selecting an interface to use with tcpdump.
-It will find the interface with the default route for the node, and use that one.
+It will attempt to find the interface with the default route for the node, and use that one.
 You can comment this out and hard-code another interface if you like.
+This default should be fine for testing.

 ## Start the Spark Streaming Job